demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Remediation_Path_Rules_README.md

-This playbook returns "RemediationAction" options based return from Remediation Path Rules API, or defaults to data collection task.
+This playbook returns "RemediationAction" options based on the return from the Remediation Path Rules API, or defaults to the data collection task.

 ## Dependencies